-Curiosity Mars Rover 7.2
+7.2 Curiosity Rover

-Control the movements of a virtual Curiosity Mars Rover on a flat tabletop touchscreen as it moves across the Mars landscape.
+Control the movements of a virtual Curiosity Rover on a flat tabletop touchscreen as it moves across a Mars landscape.
 Enter a series of commands and maneuver past obstacles to collect rocks for analysis.

 Get Ready to Rock